“It’s hard to do the things I’ve set my mind to…”

 “I try to start something but always run into setbacks…”

 Have you ever felt down or troubled from such experiences?
-In our daily lives, we have to make many decisions, and go through with them.
+In our daily lives, we have to make many decisions and go through with them.
 In order to lead a better life, there are things we “have to do” or “should do”.
 Sometimes, however, it’s hard to put those into action, even if you know it in your head.
 For those types of people, it might be that your brain’s “executive functioning skills” a bit weak.
 Mindfulness exercises can be beneficial in improving your executive function.

 What is Executive Function?

 Executive function is a cognitive system that controls the thoughts and actions that people need to perform complex tasks.
 Put simply, it’s the system that lets you “do what needs to be done”.
 People with weak executive functioning skills are unable to face and complete various challenges.
 As a result, this leads to a decline in confidence and self-esteem.
 Impaired executive functioning skills have also been implicated in various psychiatric disorders such as depression, obsessive-compulsive disorder, attention deficit hyperactivity disorder, and addiction.
-Improving executive functioning skills are essential to preventing these mental illnesses and becoming a person who can accomplish their goals.
+Improving executive functioning skills is essential to preventing these mental illnesses and becoming a person who can accomplish their goals.
 Nevertheless, it would be difficult to improve the brain’s cognitive-related functions with a “can do it” mentality alone.

 So, what can you actually do?
 In recent years, research has shown that mindfulness, which has been widely adopted in the fields of psychiatry and business, has proven effective in improving executive functioning skills.